Connect with us

 Tim Moore, president of the Mississippi Hospital Association, said the state’s struggling hospitals would be appreciative of any financial help.

 “At this time I am not familiar with any plan the governor may be presenting,” Moore said on Wednesday.
 “Considering the ongoing desperation of our health care system, I am hopeful the governor has developed a plan to mitigate the health care crisis in our state.
-I am to be optimistic that CMS (the federal Medicaid authority) would consider a significant plan or waiver that does not include increasing the number of covered lives.
+I am trying to be optimistic that CMS (the federal Medicaid authority) would consider a significant plan or waiver that does not include increasing the number of covered lives.
 With that said, the hospital industry will be appreciative for any financial assistance that can be achieved.
 Mississippi health care for all Mississippians is on a critical path if left unaddressed.”

-The Mississippi hospital crisis — and potential to it — has been one of the main focuses of the 2023 campaign for governor.
+The Mississippi hospital crisis — and potential solutions to it — has been one of the main focuses of the 2023 campaign for governor.

 Mississippi is one of 10 states to refuse federal tax dollars to expand Medicaid coverage to the working poor.
 Brandon Presley, the Democrat who is challenging Reeves in the November general election for governor, has endorsed Medicaid expansion.
 Reeves, on the other hand, has long opposed expansion in the state.